-By becoming a Fundraising Champion for our Paws for a Cause: Rescue Walk each penny raised goes directly in to the lifesaving veterinary care we provide to the rescued animals of Summit County.
+By becoming a Fundraising Champion for our Paws for a Cause: Virtual Walk each penny raised goes directly in to the lifesaving veterinary care we provide to the rescued animals of Summit County.

 Without expert veterinary care, Buffalo may not be here today.

 Just a month ago, Buffalo was a stray, trying his best to fend for himself.
 Unfortunately, he was struck by a vehicle and very badly injured.
 Buffalo could barely stand, as his pain and trauma was unbearable.

 Luckily, Buffalo was found, rescued, and brought to our shelter.
 Our veterinary team provided him with emergency care, pain relief, and fluids.
 His condition was so concerning that he was transferred to an emergency veterinary hospital for overnight observation and radiographs of his injuries, which revealed that Buffalo was suffering from a partially collapsed lung and extensive bruising.
 Amazingly, he had no broken bones.
 With lifesaving veterinary care, Buffalo made it through that difficult night.